 Credit: Debbie Lawson at the Rockefeller Center, New York.
 Photograph by Daniel Greer, courtesy of Art Production Fund

 Debbie Lawson graduated from the Royal College of Art and Central Saint Martins.
-Her work is held in the following collections: The Saatchi Gallery, The UK Parliamentary Collection, Nottingham Castle Museum, Mario Testino, The University of the Arts London, The University of Dundee and many others in the UK and worldwide.
+Her work is held in the following collections: The Saatchi Gallery, The UK Parliamentary Collection, Nottingham Castle Museum, Mario Testino, The University of the Arts London, The University of Dundee, Perth Art Gallery, and many others in the UK and worldwide.

 She was born in Dundee, and lives and works in Kent.